 Taking the “fearless moral inventory in steps 4 and coming to terms with them instigates a renewed trust of ourselves to make productive decisions doing the right thing in our life.
 We trust ourselves to build healthy relationships because they are in service to others.
-The feeling of uselessness disappear.
+The feeling of uselessness disappears.

-We begin to trust our decisions and self respect emerges.
+We begin to trust our decisions and self-respect emerges.
 We start to like ourselves again.
 And eventually, even love ourselves.

-In addition, we have a new found tolerance for others and build good will with others because they see us evolving for the better.
+In addition, we have a newfound tolerance for others and build goodwill with others because they see us evolving for the better.
 All of this enhances relationship health wealth.

 Seventh condition: “We are neither cocky nor are we afraid.
 That is our experience.”

-It is magical how this promise reveals the removal of cockiness, selfishness and self indulgence.
+It is magical how this promise reveals the removal of cockiness, selfishness and self-indulgence.